LLaMA in R with Keras and TensorFlow

 tf.Tensor(True, shape=(), dtype=bool)

-<- apply_rotary_embedding_faster apply_rotary_embedding
+apply_rotary_embedding <- apply_rotary_embedding_faster

 Finally, note that the rotary positional embeddings are applied within

-layer.
+each Attention layer.
 This is different from the original Transformer

 implementation, where a positional embedding was only added once at the